-Canadians: how to get money back for your fertility medical expenses
+[2025] Canadians Submitting Taxes: how to get money for your fertility expenses

 Calling Canadian citizens and permanent residents who are fertility warriors that have paid thousands of dollars in medical expenses.